+Program or Practice:

-Pr rogram or Practice: Da ate: 1.
-Is the program or practice guided by child-development theory?
-1a.
+1. Is the program or practice guided by child-development theory?
+Yes No 1a.
 If yes, continue to question 2.
 1b.
 If no, the program or practice is not evidence-informed.
-Yes No 2.
-Does the program or practice have a strong logic model?
-Yes 2a.
+2. Does the program or practice have a strong logic model?
+Yes No 2a.
 If yes, continue to question 3.
 2b.
 If no, the program or practice is not evidence-informed.
-No 3.
-Have qualitative studies or basic research of the program or practice.
+3. Have qualitative studies or basic research of the program or practice found positive effects?
 Yes No 3a.
 If yes, continue to question 4.
 3b.
-If no, the program or practice is not evidence-informed. ce found l positive effects?
-4. Is practitioner wisdom available about when, how, and why to use been investigated by the same or different interveners with different in different settings?
+If no, the program or practice is not evidence-informed.
+Is practitioner wisdom available about when, how, and why to use the program or practice? been investigated by the same or different interveners with different groups of participants in different settings?
 Yes No 4a.
 If yes, continue to question 5.
 4b.
-If no, the program or practice is not evidence-informed. - 5.
-Does the program or practice have implementation guidelines?5a.
-If yes, continue to question 6.5b.
 If no, the program or practice is not evidence-informed.
-Yes l No
+5. Does the program or practice have implementation guidelines?
+Yes No 5a.
+If yes, continue to question 6.
+5b.
+If no, the program or practice is not evidence-informed.

-EVIDENCE-INFORMED: Yes No.
+EVIDENCE-INFORMED: Yes No